Pnlvfx/node-whisper/README.md

 Make sure you've got your foundation set by following the instructions laid out in the [OpenAI Whisper repository](https://github.com/openai/whisper).
 Once you've completed those steps, you're ready to dive in.

-## Features

-    Async Support: Embrace the asynchronous nature of modern JavaScript and take full advantage of async/await when interacting with Whisper.

-    Comprehensive Options: All of Whisper's configuration options are supported, giving you fine-grained control over your Speech-to-Text tasks.

-    Typescript Support: Enjoy the benefits of static typing and enhanced code readability when working with node-whisper in TypeScript with both esm and cjs modules.

-    No dependencies.

 ## Installation

 To add node-whisper to your project, simply run: